Disclosure: Rucking SUCKS!

 Conditioning

 Nothing will ease the suck more than being in good physical rucking condition.
-You may think that just because you run an 18 minute three mile that you will crush a ruck run no problem.
-I’m here to tell you first hand that this is often not the case.
+You may think that just because you run an 18-minute three mile you will crush a ruck run with no problem.
+I’m here to tell you firsthand that this is often not the case.
 A veteran runner is not always a good Rucker.
 When running with no weight, there is much less stress on your back, shoulders, calves, and core.
 Rucking is much more physically and mentally taxing and requires a specific type of conditioning that really cannot be replicated.
 Putting a ruck on your back and training is the only way to truly become the best you can be at rucking.
-Sure there are things that can help like running and weight training, but there is no substitute for the real thing.
+Sure some things can help like running and weight training, but there is no substitute for the real thing.